 Are your ink cartridges (or ink tanks) refillable..?

 Many recent printers don't recognise refilled ink cartridges or ink tanks.
 With these printers, you may need some "refillable" ink tanks/cartridges or a chip resetter to make your printer accept the refills.
 This applies to all new Epson, some HP, Canon and recent Brother individual cartridges.
 Late model Lexmark printers only tolerate refilling of specific "A" or "XL" marked genuine ink cartridges.
 Many other Lexmark cartridges sold as "return program" cost little less, but can't be refilled.

 Note: You don't need a chip resetter or refillable cartridges - to refill ink cartridges with built-in print head.
 Chip resetters only apply to individual Canon, Epson, HP and latest Brother cartridges.
 There aren't any resetters available for ink cartridges with print head (on cartridge).

 How much ink are you getting with Inkbank ink refill kits..?

 If you are comparing ink refill kits from different companies

 , don't forget to factor in volumes and grade of the printer ink supplied.
 Many competitors refill kits only come with 10-20ml of ink per colour.
 All InkBank ink refill kits include at least 50ml of each colour and up to 175ml of black ink.
-And since InkBank printer ink is the highest quality US ink you can buy, yes - it might cost little bit more than cheap Chinese ink...but like with most other things - you get what you pay for.
+And since InkBank ink is the highest grade available...yes, it might cost little bit more than cheap Chinese ink...but like with most other things - you get what you pay for.

 Select your printer make below to find printer ink / ink refills / ink refill kits for it - or more specific info...
 If your printer make is not listed, please contact us